 - Optimal security: Slashing protection + private key protection

 To optimize for performance and security, as well as protect against validator failure, redundancy is critical.
 If one component fails, there must be another that can actively take its place and keep the validator up and running without breach or penalty.

 In terms of validator performance, an SSV implementation takes advantage of the varying benefits that different systems bring to the table and joins them together as one.
 And, remarkably, it joins them in such a way that their negative characteristics do not carry weight.
 Each system actively protects the others .
 SSV can tolerate some nodes being offline while still allowing the validator to attest correctly and reap optimal rewards.
 In this way, some nodes can fail or go offline for maintenance without risk, knowing that the rest of the network is effectively managing the stake.

 When a distributed network of nodes can run a validator in a secure way, security breaches and slashings become much more difficult.
 From an accidental slashing standpoint, if one or some nodes (up to the threshold) in an SSV fail, the others can actively go on without pause.

-By trustlessly splitting a validator key across different systems, SSV presents an Ethereum staking infrastructure solution that reduces the reliance on any single point of failure that might affect validator performance and safety, while simultaneously increasing network security by focusing on decentralization across the entire Ethereum protocol.
+By trustlessly splitting a validator key across different systems, SSV presents an Ethereum staking infrastructure solution that reduces reliance on any one single point of failure that might affect validator performance and safety, while simultaneously increasing network security by focusing on decentralization across the entire Ethereum protocol.

 Who Benefits from SSV